 Baltimore is one of our most popular service areas.
-When we are not wasted in Inner Harbor or watching dolphins at the National Aquarium, we are cleaning a nasty koi pond in and around the city.
+When we are not at Sheridan Libraries at Johns Hopkins University or observing dolphins at the National Aquarium, we are cleaning a nasty koi pond in and around the city.
 We are familiar with the parking limitations inside the city and have contributed many donations (parking tickets) to the city's general fund.

-huge gash along the edge of the pond.
-This caused the pond to leak a foot a day and needed to be patched.
+huge gash along the edge of the pond, causing the pond to lose a foot of water a day.

 Diagnosing the source of a leak can be a frustrating, time consuming process.
 The first thing you must do is relocate your fish into a separate aerated tote and shut off all pumps.
 This will allow you to determine the general location of the leak.
 Go to https://thepondfighter.com/leak-repair.html for a more comprehensive guide.

-emitting ultra violet rays that destroy dna.
+UV clarifiers emitt ultraviolet rays that destroy the dna of algae forming bacteria and organisms.
 Unfortunately, this will not remove the infamous string

 algae as it never flows through the tube containing the bulb.

-If you want to get rid of string algae you must manually remove all traces of it inside the pond and then create shade from the sun.
-We also recommend you decrease the nutrients inside the pond (water changes, less fish food).
+If you want to get rid of string algae you must manually remove all traces of it inside the pond and add cover from the sun.
+We also recommend you decrease the nutrients inside the pond (water changes, less fish food) and increase filtration.